Generade-nl/TULIP/README.md

 For each scaffold, two files are generated.
 The scaffold sequence shows sequence derived from seeds and long reads in upper and lower case, respectively.
 The tulipbulb.perl script contains a bug which prevents it from adding sequence in rare cases (it will then add gaps, NNNs).
 We will fix this soon, and also add some additional output options.

+For any questions please send us an e-mail using: m.liem@biology.leidenuniv.nl c.v.henkel@biology.leidenuniv.nl